Data Lake Vs Data Warehouse: Understanding the 4 Key Differences

 The difference between a data lake and a data warehouse starts with the structure of the stored data.

 The differences between the two approaches are straightforward: A data lake stores data in its original format.
-A data lake is a vast pool of raw data, the purpose for which is not yet defined.
-Raw data is data that has not been processed for use; it may be structured or unstructured.
+A data lake is a large repository of raw data whose purpose has not yet been defined.
+Raw data refers to data that has not been processed for use, and it can be either structured or unstructured.

 A data warehouse is a repository for structured, filtered data that has already been processed for a specific purpose.
 This might be analytics or machine learning (ML), for example.